tiimsvk/ENS160-ESPhome/README.md

 * Note: I added this feature in two ways.
 One is via the template select, which works without issues.
 The other can be added directly to the ENS160 component, but it causes restarts.
 I haven’t been able to fix this, but I left it in the code in case someone wants to finish it.

 Important Note: This sensor is sensitive to undervoltage.
 If you don’t provide a proper 3.3 V supply with sufficient current, the sensor won’t start and will report normal start bad not reading.
 Therefore, I recommend either adding a capacitor between the 1.8 V LDO output and GND or ensuring stable power supply (47uF).

+Anyway, I accidentally fried this sensor, so further testing is not possible at the moment.

 *YAML:
 ```